ryanchankh/mcr2/README.md

 #### Contrastive Setting

 ## Evaluation
 Methods available are: `svm`, `knn`, `nearsub`, `kmeans`, `ensc`.
 Each method also has options for testing hyperparameters, such as `--k` for top `k` components in kNN.
 Methods can also be chained.
+Checkpoint can also be specified using `--epoch` option.

 An example for evaluation is:
 ```
 python3 evaluate.py --knn --nearsub --k 10 --model_dir saved_models/sup_resnet18+128_cifar10_epo500_bs1000_lr0.001_mom0.9_wd0.0005_gam11.0_gam210.0_eps0.5_lcr0
 ```
-,which runs kNN with top 10 components and nearest subspace on model trained in `model_dir`
+, which runs kNN with top 10 components and nearest subspace on the latest checkpoint in `model_dir`

 Refer to [code](./evaluate.py) for more implementation details.